You’ll need to write chapter outlines or chapter summaries if you’re pitching your book to a traditional publisher.

 This is the purpose of your chapter outlines: To show you have thought out your work of non-fiction from start to finish!

 Guess, if you have to.
-While three or four sentences is better for a proposal, just get a sentence or two down about the main action of each chapter if you can.
+While three or four sentences (a paragraph or two even better) is better for a proposal, just get a sentence or two down about the main action of each chapter if you can.
+You’ll learn and see possibilities as you start to really map out your story.

 In my early chapter outlines (which I’d sent to my agent with just a 10 000 word sample of the manuscript), I only had one or two sentences.
 Because I didn’t know the end of the story – but, I had to show that I could follow it wherever it would lead.
 One chapter was simply one sentence: Louisa goes to the library and finds her father’s manuscript material.